Q1CHENL/lumid/README.md

 `sudo dnf install libqxt-qt5-devel.x86_64`

 # Use
 This app has only been tested on my own Fedora 37 desktop.
-I wrote this because the other extensions/apps did not meet my personal requirement of simplicity and less lagging adjusting the brightnes.
+I wrote this because the other extensions/apps did not meet my personal requirement of simplicity and less lagging adjusting the brightness.